The Holocaust-surviving violins that endured atrocities to tell a vital story

 He adds: “And hopefully, all of that will happen in a spirit of heightened appreciation for life, and the binding beauty of ‘shared experience’.”

-Jaap Nico Hamburger’s Symphony No. 1 ‘Remember to Forget’ and Symphony No. 2 ‘Children War Diaries’, featuring the Violins of Hope, are out on Leaf Music on 6 November.
+Jaap Nico Hamburger’s Symphony No. 1 ‘Remember to Forget’ and Symphony No. 2 ‘Children War Diaries’, featuring the Violins of Hope, are out now on Leaf Music.
 Visit leaf-music.ca and www.violins-of-hope.com to find out more.